vanshgupta11/git-gang/.github/pull_request_template.md

 - [ ] I filled out Name, Username, and Message
 - [ ] This is my first contribution
 - [ ] I only modified ADD_YOUR_NAME.md
+- [ ] I starred this repository ⭐ (helps us reach more contributors!)

 ---